subho004/mcp-chatbot/README.md

 The client will:

-- Connect to all running MCP servers
+- Connect to the running MCP weather server
+- Use integrated math and search tools directly
-- Pass user messages to the agent
+- Pass user messages to the agent, which decides whether to call math, weather, or search tools
-- Dynamically call tools based on message content
+- Summarize search results for user-friendly responses

 ---